Notable Guitar Sales

 - $144,000 6/9/2012

-Referred to by Les Paul as one of his Klunkers, this was one of the many guitars that Les Paul broke apart and reassembled with his many experiments.
-This was a blonde natural electric trap door model arch top with two chicken head knobs, one for volume and one a toggle switch, and a ‘barn door’ opening in the back with one of Paul’s aluminum support systems.
+Referred to by Les Paul as one of his ‘Klunkers’, this was one of the many guitars that Les Paul broke apart and reassembled with his many experiments.
+This was a blonde natural electric trap door model arch top with two chicken head knobs, one volume and one a toggle switch, and a ‘barn door’ opening in the back with one of Paul’s aluminum support systems.
 This early version was leading the inventor toward the first solid body guitar.
-This is one of three early experimental models featured on pages 120 and 121 in his autobiography.
+This is 1 of 3 early experimental models featured on pages 120 and 121 in his autobiography.

 1947 Martin D-18